Engineer at a manufacturing plant

 • Grant: A maximum of USD 50 000 to cover one academic year.

 • Help in the U.S. university application process including support for locating suitable universities with funding opportunities: This highly recommended, free service helps you find U.S. universities that best match your academic and professional goals as well as provides opportunities for university financial support.
 The service also includes waivers for U.S. university application fees and TOEFL and GRE test vouchers.
-This service is provided by the Foundation’s program partner Institute of International Education (IIE) in the U.S. Read more about the service here.
+This service is provided by the Foundation’s program partner Institute of International Education (IIE) in the U.S. Read more about the Placement Service on Fulbright Online.

 • Personal advising and guidance services: Supporting you before and during the grant term.